Please note: Visits by appointment only - please order online for delivery, or external click and collect. Our full Covid info here.

 DisplayPort is the most common connection to use with newer Macs and also newer PC video cards.

-You use a mini display port to display port cable, plugging the mini DP end into a Thunderbolt port or Mini DisplayPort.
+You use a mini display port to display port cable, plugging the mini DP end into a Thunderbolt port (if your Thunderbolt port supports this, as most Macs prior to those with USB-C ports do) - or an actual Mini DisplayPort port.
 Any Mac from at least the last five years will be fine with monitors up to 30 inches / 2560 by 1600 resolution.
-One thing to note is that the ports on the new cylinder Mac Pro are not very well designed and it is unfortunately possible to insert the Mini DP end in upside down so please check your cable orientation carefully.
+If you want proper 4K support at 60Hz, do check the spec of your machine as 4K @ 30 Hz is very juddery.
+One other thing to note is that the ports on the cylinder Mac Pro are not very well designed and it is unfortunately possible to insert the Mini DP end in upside down so please check your cable orientation carefully.

 Mini DisplayPort can also be found on other smaller gadgets like Mac